beginning of content

 Yellow fever can be hard to recognise.
 Early symptoms of yellow fever are similar to many other illnesses.

-Yellow fever can be diagnosed with a blood test.
+Doctors can diagnose yellow fever with a blood test.

 How is yellow fever treated?